 A few weeks back, I got a text message from a buddy of mine asking an interesting question.

 Actually, it was less of a question and more of a favor.
 He wanted to be able to double the amount of pullups that he was able to do.

 So I wrote him a program, then decided that this would make a good blog post, and so here we are.

 Alex wants to essentially double his number of pull-ups.
 Which, to be honest, is not only possible, but also—assuming you have the right programming—is also fairly simple.

 For a few reasons, starting with how bad-ass pullups are.
 You see, pullups aren’t just a great bodyweight exercise—they’re a great exercise, period.
-Not only are pullups one of the most effective movements for increasing size and strength in the muscles of the upper back, they’re also a fantastic core exercise.
+Not only are pullups one of the most effective movements for increasing size and strength in the muscles of the upper back, they’re also a fantastic core exercise and arm exercise.

 Moreover, pullups are probably the single best way to measure relative strength, which is a fancy way of referring to how strong you are relative to your body weight.

 Speaking generally, people with better relative strength also have faster run times and higher vertical leaps.

 Does this mean that increasing your pullups is going to immediately increase your 40 yard dash or your vertical leap?
 Probably not.
 However, assuming you continue to train those, I strongly believe that you’ll see better progress there because your overall relative strength is better.

 Moving on from athletics, let’s talk aesthetics.
 If you’re a guy, going more pullups will help you develop a nice V-taper that can fill out a suit jacket quite nicely.
 If you’re a woman, pullups will help you develop the musculature of a sexy back that looks great in a nice dress.

 All of this of course leads up to the point of this post: